Adam777Z/xbox-controller-button-remapper/README.md

 Supports capturing screenshots and videos directly without any other program involved so the button prompts do not change in the game after pressing the Xbox/Share button on the controller to take the screenshot/video.\
 Can also capture screenshots and videos using keys on the keyboard.

+Can also open any file using keyboard key and/or controller button so the button prompts do not change in the game.

 Configure the program using the config.ini file.

 Works with the Xbox Series X|S Controller that has the Share button.